Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Tick-borne rickettsiosis Incubation period

-1-20 days, on average 3-5 days.
-Temperature 8-10 days.
+1-20 days, average 3-5 days.
+Temperature8-10 days.

-Moderate leukocytosis with neutrophilia, acceleration of ESR.
+Moderate leukocytosis with neutrophilia and accelerated ESR.

 Consultation with an infectious disease specialist Bright hyperemia of the pharynx, uvula, enanthema on the soft palate.
 Primary affect.
 Regional lymphadenitis.
 Hepatolienal syndrome.

-Meningeal syndrome is uncommon.
+Meningeal syndrome is not typical.

 Omsk hemorrhagic fever Incubation period